cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 Introduction
 ------------

-This manual is to help you install and configure Cask Data Application Platform (CDAP).
+This manual is to help you install the Cask Data Application Platform (CDAP).
 It provides the `system <#system-requirements>`__,
 `network <#network-requirements>`__, and
 `software requirements <#software-prerequisites>`__,